robinhood/faust/docs/userguide/tables.rst

 Table Sharding
 --------------

-Tables shall be sharded such that the key distribution across Kafka partitions is disjoint.
-This ensures that all computation for a subset of keys happen together in the same worker process.
+Tables shards in Kafka must organize using a disjoint distribution of keys so that any computation for a subset of keys always happen together in the same worker process.

-The following is an example of incorrect usage which may result in key subsets across partitions being disjoint.
+The following is an example of incorrect usage where subsets of keys are likely to be processed by different worker processes:

 .. sourcecode:: python